postmillennium-MTB/mtb-economic-studies/README.md

 **Step 3 — Adjust modeling assumptions.** The visitor ramp-up, annual growth rate, percentage of out-of-town visitors, and maintenance inflation rate all materially affect multi-year projections.
 Read the sections below to understand what each one means before adjusting.

 **Step 4 — Read the results.** The four metric cards at the top of the results panel provide the headline numbers.
-The breakeven chart shows the full trajectory.
-The year-by-year table lets you examine every year's individual values.
+The breakeven chart shows the full trajectory — its three lines draw in sequence (Total Cost, then Municipal Revenue, then Economic Impact) each time you load the page or change an assumption, so it's easier to follow which line is which.
+Click any line's legend button to show or hide it.
+The year-by-year table lets you examine every year's individual values, and the infrastructure cost comparison card near the bottom can be collapsed by clicking its header if you want to shorten the page for a presentation.

 **Step 5 — Adjust for international presentation (optional).** Click the **€** button next to Download Report to open the International Settings panel.
 Choose **Metric** or **Both** to display distances in kilometres, and select a currency for local context.
 A disclaimer will appear reminding you that all benchmarks are from US research — adjust the visitor spending and construction cost sliders with locally sourced data before presenting formally outside the United States.
 See Section 4 for full details.